julzaza/wildwitchherbs/_posts/2026-03-20-herbs-for-anxiety-and-stress.md

 ### What works fast for anxiety?

 Valerian and passionflower can work relatively quickly, especially for acute symptoms.
+When anxiety comes from shock or emotional overwhelm rather than ongoing stress, gentler approaches like flower essences can sometimes be more appropriate.
+Explore **[Flower Essences for Emotional Healing](/flower-essences-for-emotional-healing/)**.

 ### Can I drink calming tea every day?